asvyazhin/CSS-guideline/README.md

 ```

 ##### Element
-Element consists of the Block's name, double underscore (__) and the name of the Element.
+Elements consist of the Block's name, double underscore (__) and the name of the Element.
 For a composite Element's name you can use a hyphen (-).

 ```css
 /*